mickfuzz/dyne_docs/src/terminal/docs/30-kedit-kwrite-kate.md

 Although Kedit is part of the KDE software suite, which includes the KDE desktop environment, it does not require KDE to run.
 It is just as happy under Gnome.
 KDE has several built-in tools to help you edit text files (including scripts).
-The simplest of these is \"KEdit\", a basic text editor.
+The simplest of these is "KEdit", a basic text editor.
 You can start it from the KDE menu or from the command line, if you prefer.
 For example, you could run: